WhenLamboMoon/docker-zen-node/README.md

 The script will install the required dependencies and deploy the three containers on your host.

-acme.sh is used to provision and maintain a valid SSL certificate on your domain.

 The script should execute successfully when you see the output similar to this:

 ```